Implementing the three-neutron quantization condition: Implementing the quantization condition

 In order to obtain the results \Cref{eq:KA,eq:KB,eq:KAp}, contributions suppressed by $\bm p^2/M_N^2$ have been dropped.
 This brings up two concerns.
 First, what is the relative size of the dropped terms?
 Since, at the inelastic $nnn\pi$ threshold, $\bm p^2 \sim M_\pi M_N$, the dropped terms are of size $M_\pi/M_N$ or smaller in the range of applicability of the quantization condition.
 This is indeed small for physical hadron masses, and, eventually, lattice QCD calculations of multinucleon systems will approach this value.
 The second issue concerns the relativistic invariance of the formalism.
 If results from several different frames (i.e. different values of $\bm P$) are combined---as is now standard practice in multiparticle lattice QCD calcualtions---then it is important to have a relativistically-invariant formalism.
 While this is the case for the underlying quantization condition, are we not losing this important feature by dropping higher-order terms in $\Kdf$?
 The answer is certainly yes, in principle.
 However, in practice, the contribution to the shifts in energy levels from their noninteracting values due to $\Kdf$ is small (suppressed by $\sim 1/L^3$ compared to the contribution of $\cK_{2,L}$, which is being included in a relativistically-invariant manner), so a small error made in this contribution is likely acceptable.
 We note, furthermore, that there is no theoretical barrier to keeping higher order terms; the issue is one of computational simplicity.

 To use the forms above in the quantization condition, we need to convert them to the $\{k\ell m m_{sk} m_{sa} m_{sb}\}$ basis, using \Cref{eq:Kdflab}.
-This is a straightforward but tedious exercise, that is carried out $\cK_B$ and $\cK'_A$, respectively, in \Cref{app:KB,app:KA}.
+This is a straightforward but tedious exercise, which is carried out for $\cK_B$ and $\cK'_A$ in \Cref{app:KB,app:KA}, respectively.